Top Events and Festivals in Sri Lanka You Can't Miss

 Eid ul-Adha

-Eid ul-Adha, the Festival of Sacrifice, is one of religious festivals in Sri Lanka that commemorates the willingness of Prophet Ibrahim to sacrifice his son in obedience to God.
+Eid ul-Adha, the Festival of Sacrifice, is one of the religious festivals in Sri Lanka that commemorates the willingness of Prophet Ibrahim to sacrifice his son in obedience to God.

 -